-If you’re really lucky, you may have made the acquaintance of a local O scale modeler and/or a member of a club in your quest for information, and he’ll be more than happy to show you what O scale models look and feel like, if there’s a club or home layout, so much the better.
+If you’re really lucky, you may have made the acquaintance of a local O scale modeler and/or a member of a club in your quest for information, and they will be more than happy to show you what O scale models look and feel like, if there’s a club or home layout, so much the better.
 Now you can really see 2-rail O scale in its element, learn more about what models are commercially available, and get an idea of the price range of different models.

 As we mentioned earlier, visiting clubs and attending shows, meets, and conventions are ideal ways to find out all about O scale equipment.
 Especially at conventions and the larger meets, manufacturers, retailers, and just plain old modelers have lots of display or sellers booths where you can examine their goods and ask questions about their models.
 Here you can find just about everything ever made in O scale, including long out-of-production items as well as the latest hot-off-the-production-line models.

 How about the availability of in-production models?
 In the 1990s, O scale came alive.
 The quantity of products manufactured in 2-rail O scale in the continues to improve.
 Brass model production started in Japan and transitioned to Korea and China.

 Most new brass, plastic and dicast models are now built to the quantity ordered by individuals, hobby shops and distributors.
 Most are factory painted with high quality details and finish.